TrebledJ/trebledj.github.io/content/pages/postlike/privacy-policy.md

 We collect the following personal data:

-* **Technical Data**: IP address, Browser type, Device type, Referrer data.
+- **Technical Data**: IP address, Browser type, Device type, Referrer data.
-	* This is collected by Cloudflare Pages, Cloudflare Web Analytics, and jsDelivr.
+	- This is collected by Cloudflare Pages, Cloudflare Web Analytics, Google Cloud Platform, and jsDelivr.
-	* {{ site.title }} will only access such data in aggregate forms, and thus won't (be able to) link this data back to you.
+	- {{ site.title }} will only access such data in aggregate forms, and thus won't (be able to) link this data back to you.
-	* This data is provided automatically by your browser when you load a web page.
-A VPN may be used to suppress or hide such data.
+	- This data is provided automatically by your browser when you load a web page.
+A VPN or privacy-enhanced browser may be used to suppress or hide such data.
-* **Cookies**
+- **Cookies**
-	* This is data associated with you due to activities such as login/commenting.
+	- This is data associated with you due to activities such as login/commenting.
+    	- e.g. SoundCloud uses cookies to link you with your account, if you're logged in prior to using this site.
-	* Used by Cloudflare Pages^[Cloudflare Pages may use cookies to combat spam and malicious activity.
+	- Used by Cloudflare Pages^[Cloudflare Pages may use cookies to combat spam and malicious activity.
 See their [cookie policy](https://www.cloudflare.com/cookie-policy/).], our commenting system, and SoundCloud embeds.
-	* Cloudflare *Analytics* and jsDelivr claim they don't use cookies. ([Cloudflare](https://www.cloudflare.com/web-analytics/#:~:text=Cloudflare%20Web%20Analytics%20does%20not,the%20purpose%20of%20displaying%20analytics.); [jsDelivr](https://www.jsdelivr.com/terms/privacy-policy-jsdelivr-net#:~:text=We%20do%20not%20use%20cookies))
+	- Cloudflare *Analytics* and jsDelivr claim they don't use cookies. ([Cloudflare](https://www.cloudflare.com/web-analytics/#:~:text=Cloudflare%20Web%20Analytics%20does%20not,the%20purpose%20of%20displaying%20analytics.); [jsDelivr](https://www.jsdelivr.com/terms/privacy-policy-jsdelivr-net#:~:text=We%20do%20not%20use%20cookies))
-* **Identity Data**: Name, Email address.
+- **Identity Data**: Name, Email address.
-	* In the [Contact Form][contact-form] and Commenting Forms, these are **optional** fields.
-You have the discretion to *not* fill in those fields.
+	- In the [Contact Form][contact-form] and Commenting Forms, identity data is **optional**.
+You can choose to *not* fill in those fields.
+	- For commenting, any identity data provided is owned and managed by {{ site.title }}.

 ## Data Usage

 We use personal data for the following purposes:

+- **Technical Data**:
-- **Technical Data**: To optimise website experience.
-To draw insights from readers and to improve the site.
+    - To optimise website experience.
+    - To draw insights from users and to improve the site.
+    - To prevent fraud/spam.
+- **Identity Data**:
-- **Identity Data**: For contact and communication purposes.
-To personalise responses to comments.
+    - For contact and communication purposes.
+    - To personalise responses to comments.
+    - For identification and fraud-prevention.

 Third-party services may have other clauses, especially for cookies.
 Please refer to their [privacy policies](#third-party).